 - Good Health / Good Character Annual Declaration completing an annual declaration on the ARC system to confirm this.
-Good health and good character are fundamental to fitness to practise as a midwife. - All midwifery students are expected to work towards being able to apply the Code at the point of registration and should be guided by the NMC Guidance on Professional Conduct for Nursing and Midwifery Students. - An important determinant of good character is the individual's commitment to, and compliance with, the Code.
+Good health and good character are fundamental to fitness to practise as a midwife. - All midwifery students are expected to work towards being able to practice in accordance with The Code at the point of registration.
+An important determinant of good character is the individual's commitment to, and compliance with the Code (NMC 2018)